SCIInstitute/Seg3D/docs/tutorials/Seg3DTutorial.md

 ### Starting Seg3D

-When you start Seg3D, you will be greeted by the welcome screen ([Figure 1](figure1)).
+When you start Seg3D, you will be greeted by the welcome screen ([Figure 1](fig-welcome)).
 As you will see, you have some options: you may load a recent project from the list (likely to be empty), open a project that you have saved on your machine, start a new project, take a quick look at a single segmentation or image file, or you may quit Seg3D if you have changed your mind.

-:::{figure-md} figure1
+:::{figure-md} fig-welcome

 ![welcome](Seg3DTutorial_figures/welcome_screen.png)

-Figure 2: Seg3D welcome screen.
+Figure 1: Seg3D welcome screen.
 :::

 Seg3D handles your data mainly in the form of projects which are similar to those used in other applications.
 A project consists of a group of files and with this set up, Seg3D is able to track and save your data that you are working on, the settings that you are using, and the tools and filters that you are using.
 This is very useful, especially as your segmentations become larger and more complicated.
 For now, we will begin by starting a new project.
 Once you choose to open a new project, you will be asked to choose a name and location for the project.
 Test\_1 will do for a name and the default location will be a directory that was created during installation called <span>Seg3D-Projects</span>.
 You can use this directory to store future projects.

 ### Loading A Dataset

 In order to get a good feel for the Seg3D program, one needs to load a dataset.
-Please open up the file menu and select the <span>**Import Layer From Single File...**</span> menu item as indicated in [Figure 2](figure2).
+Please open up the file menu and select the <span>**Import Layer From Single File...**</span> menu item as indicated in [Figure 2](fig-load-volume).
 This opens up a file browser.
 Browse to the Heart\_DataSet directory and select this one to load the DEMRI.NRRD file.

-:::{figure-md} figure2
+:::{figure-md} fig-load-volume

 ![LoadVolume](Seg3DTutorial_figures/LoadVolume.png)

-Figure 1: Loading a volume.
+Figure 2: Loading a volume.
 :::

-The layer importer widget will then appear ([Figure 3](figure3)).
+The layer importer widget will then appear ([Figure 3](fig-load-volume2)).
 This widget is for distinguishing how the data from the file is read and the widget is especially needed when loading previously saved label masks.
 For this dataset, choose the only available option, which is **Data Volume**.
 This will load the file as a gray scale image volume.

-:::{figure-md} figure3
+:::{figure-md} fig-load-volume2

 ![LoadVolume2](Seg3DTutorial_figures/LoadVolume_2.png)